ncatlab/nlab-content/pages/1/2/7/2/2721/content.md

 ## References

+Invariant polynomials for Lie algebras of [[simple Lie groups]] are disussed in

+* [[José de Azcárraga]],  A. J. Macfarlane, A. J. Mountain, J. C. Perez Bueno, _Invariant tensors for simple groups_, Nucl.
+Phys.
+B510 (1998) 657-687 ([arXiv:physics/9706006](http://arxiv.org/abs/physics/9706006))

-An standard textbook account of the traditional theory is in volume III of
+A standard textbook account of the traditional theory is in volume III of

 * [[Werner Greub]], [[Stephen Halperin]], [[Ray Vanstone]], _[[Connections, Curvature, and Cohomology]]_ Academic Press (1973)
  {#GHV}